The Diary of Anne Frank (1980 film)

 The Diary of Anne Frank is a 1980 American made-for-television biographical drama film which originally aired on NBC on November 17, 1980.
-Like the 1959 film of the same name, it was written by Frances Goodrich and Albert Hackett and directed by Boris Sagal.
+Like the 1959 film of the same title, it was written by Frances Goodrich and Albert Hackett and directed by Boris Sagal.
 Unlike the 1959 film, the TV-film focuses more on character development than suspense, and is considerably shorter than the 1959 version.

-Melissa Gilbert plays Anne Frank.
-Scott Jacoby, the actor portraying Peter Van Daan in the film, is the real-life grandson of Lou Jacobi, who portrayed Peter's father, Hans Van Dann, in the 1959 film.
+In this version, Melissa Gilbert plays Anne Frank.